-i Run After Seconds (Numeric sec Time Value) Select using the Up / Down Arrows
+i Run After Seconds (Numeric sec Time Value)

 FEATURES FLOOR HEAT CONFIGURATION SCREEN

 This Floor Heat Configuration Screen is accessed by pressing the Floor Heat Configuration Button located on the Features Configuration Screen.
 This screen is only available on systems with the Floor Heat option.
 This screen allows you to change the following settings: